Pravy1610/Binary-Image-Classification-using-CNN/README.md

 For each class, 250 manually reviewed test images are provided as well as 750 training images.
 In this project, I use two of the categories, pizza and steak, and build a binary image classifier using CNN.
 Program Structure:
-1. Data Collection and Preprocessing
+1. Data Collection and Preprocessing-->
-   Obtain a dataset of binary-labeled images.
-Here data preparation and preprocessing steps such as, moving the images into different subset folders, have been done in the dataset.
+   Obtain a dataset of binary labelled images.
+Here data preparation and preprocessing steps such as , moving the images into different subset folders, have been done in the dataset.
+2. Exploratory Data Analysis-->
+   Perform data exploration to understand the characteristics of the dataset.
+The file has been divided into train set and test set.
+The train set contains all of the images in the training dataset with subdirectories each named after a certain class containing images of that class.
+The test set also has a same struture as that of train set.
+Visualizing some sample random images from each class to gain insights into the data.
+Here we find that  we have a collection of 750 training images and 250 testing images of pizza and steak in this dataset.
+3.